 Purposes of the Guideline

 If you are recently separated and are not yet receiving child support, Moshtael Family Law can help you take the first steps.
-We can create a child support agreement with your co-parent outside the court setting through informal negotiations or mediation or help you obtain a child support order from a family law court.
+We can create a child support agreement with your co-parent outside the court setting through informal negotiations or mediation or help you obtain a child support order from a family law court in Orange County.

 Paying Child Support